rusic/documentation/widgets/v1/ecommerce-product.md

 # Ecommerce Product

 Version: >= 7.32.
-Add an Ecommerce Product to the Page
+Add an ecommerce product to the page.

 ## Overview

 **IMPORTANT: This widget will only work as expected when the ecommerce plugin is activated on the user's account.
-It is best to place this ```ecomproduct.twig``` if you require it in a different layout.
+It is best to place this ```ecomproduct.twig```, if you require it in a different layout.
 Otherwise the engine will fallback to ```default.twig```.**

 {% highlight django %}
 {% raw %}